segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-ads.md

 By default, both [manager](https://support.google.com/google-ads/answer/6139186){:target="_blank"} and individual advertising accounts are available for the data import.
 If you decide to select a manager account, all associated individual accounts will be automatically connected as well.

+## UTM tagging best practices

+Please, avoid defining UTM parameters at **Ad** or **Ad Extension** level as SegmentStream won't be able to properly allocate costs for your [ad extension](https://support.google.com/google-ads/answer/2375499){:target="blank"} clicks (such as sitelink extensions, price extensions, promotion extensions, etc).
+Please, define your UTMs at Account, Campaign or Ad Group level instead.

 ## Supported dynamic URL parameters

 By default Google Ads allows to use a lot of [dynamic URL tagging parameters](https://support.google.com/google-ads/answer/6305348){:target="_blank"} to track campaigns.